praveenpkay/praveenpkay.github.io/_pages/about.md

 #### September 2019 - Present

 -----
-I am currently pursuing my Graduate Degree in Information Management from the University of Washington with a focus in Data Science and Business Intelligence. <br>
+I am currently pursuing my Graduate Degree in Information Management from the University of Washington with a focus in Data Science and Business Intelligence. <br> <br>
 <strong>CGPA: </strong> 3.82/4.0 <br>
 <strong>Relevant coursework:</strong>
 * <strong>Fall '19: </strong>Foundations of Data Science  <br>